tigrisdata-archive/create-tigris-app/README.md

 ✔ What is the clientSecret? … *********
 ✔ Pick the template › nextjs-api-routes
 Creating a new app in /Users/ovaistariq/projects/myapp.

+Downloading files for example nextjs-api-routes.
+This might take a moment.

+Initializing project with template: nextjs-api-routes

 Using npm.